Blood on the Dance Floor: HIStory in the Mix: Retrospective reception

 A Jackson biographer, J. Randy Taraborrelli, gave a retrospective analysis of the album in the biography, The Magic & the Madness.
 He felt the album "contained...kick-ass dance remixes...Several of the other songs on Blood are also memorable...The collection was not a success in America; it was dismissed by critics and much of his audience, who seemed confused as to whether it was a new release or some kind of hybrid combination of songs".
 He felt that "Blood on the Dance Floor" was one of Jackson's best songs, but that the U.S. public was more interested in the controversial tabloid stories about his personal life.

-William Ruhlman of AllMusic, agreed that part of the blame for a perceived commercial disappointment in the United States could be attributed to the ongoing public interest in the singer's private life.
-Nonetheless, Ruhlman still felt the album was artistically disappointing.
+William Ruhlman of AllMusic, agreed that part of the blame for a perceived commercial disappointment in the United States could be attributed to the ongoing public interest in Jackson's private life.
+Nonetheless, Ruhlman felt the album was artistically disappointing.
 In 2005, J T Griffith, of AllMusic, believed that in hindsight, "Blood on the Dance Floor" was a good song.
 He explained, "[it is] a second-rate mixture of 'Beat It' and 'Thriller' but Jackson's missteps are better than most pop music out there.
 This track showcases all the artist's trademarks: the ooohing, the grunts, and funky basslines.
 It is hard to hear 'Blood on the Dance Floor' and not want to moonwalk or dance like a ghoul".